I'm Sarah Carr.

-In addition to my fine fiber art, I am the Artistic Director of the theater company WeftWorks, where I create costumes, puppets, and fiber sculptures for performance, as well as choreographing and designing the productions.
+In addition to my fine fiber art, I am the Artistic Director of the theater company WeftWorks, where I create costumes, puppets, and fiber sculptures for performance, as well as choreographing and designing productions.

-It all begins with combed wool fiber, dyed in vibrant colors.
-I layer the fiber carefully, alternating the orientation of each staple of wool.
+It all begins with combed wool fleece, dyed in vibrant colors.
+I layer the fiber carefully, alternating the orientation of each layer of wool.
 I use traditional wet felting processes (warm water, castile soap, and lots of elbow grease) to transform the fiber into a thick, laminated felt.
 Many different hand-made felts can go into each unique piece, as I deconstruct and reassemble the parts into a new whole.

 Depending on the intended environment, I may use felting needles and hand-stitching to create the piece on a fabric substrate that can be hung or stretched like a canvas, or I can use an archival adhesive to mount the work onto a wooden panel.